rectorphp/rector/docs/ServiceNameToTypeProvider.md

     Rector\Rector\Contrib\Nette\Environment\GetServiceToConstructorInjectionRector: ~
 ```

-requires `Rector\Contract\Bridge\ServiceNameToTypeProviderInterface` service that provides **service type for certain service name**.
+requires `Rector\Contract\Bridge\ServiceTypeForNameProviderInterface` service that provides **service type for certain service name**.

-**Why Interface?**
+**Why Should You Implement the Interface?**

-This operation could be automated to some level, but Kernel and Container API vary over time, so the implementation is left up to you and your specific case.
-This allows any framework and container to use these rectors and gives you freedom to provide own types.
+This operation could be automated on some level, but Kernel and Container API vary too much over frameworks and their versions.
+The implementation is left up to you and your specific case. **This allows any framework and container to use these rectors and gives you freedom to provide own desired types if needed**.

 ## How to Add it?

-1. Implement `Rector\Contract\Bridge\ServiceNameToTypeProviderInterface`
+1. Implement `Rector\Contract\Bridge\ServiceTypeForNameProviderInterface`
 2. And add *name* to *type* map.

     **Static implementation** would look like this:

-    ```yaml
+    ```php
     <?php declare(strict_types=1);

-    use Rector\Contract\Bridge\ServiceNameToTypeProviderInterface;
+    use Rector\Contract\Bridge\ServiceTypeForNameProviderInterface;

-    final class StaticProvidero implements ServiceNameToTypeProviderInterface
+    final class StaticProvidero implements ServiceTypeForNameProviderInterface
     {
         /**
-         * @return string[]
+         * @var string[]
          */
-        public function provide(): array
-        {
-            return [
+        private $nameToTypeMap = [
             'eventDispatcher' => 'Symfony\Component\EventDispatcher\EventDispatcherInterface',
         ];

+        public function provideTypeForName(string $name): ?string
+        {
+            return $this->nameToTypeMap[$name] ?? null;
         }
     }
     ```